mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 After the addon is created, we want to move common components and helpers into the addon.
-Let's look at the `loading-indicator` component: it shows a loading animation of 3 dots, which will definitely be used in the host app and the
+Let's look at the `loading-indicator` component: it shows a loading animation of 3 dots, which is used in the host app and the engine:
-engine:

 ```sh
 ember generate component loading-indicator --in-repo common